 1. Scenario & Scope

-The “turntable” (image below) represents a typical Fischertechnik conveying module.
+A turntable represents a typical Fischertechnik conveying module.
 It consists of 2 motors and 3 sensors:

-• conveyor belt (motor 1)
+- conveyor belt (motor 1)

-• proximity sensor or photoelectric barrier to identify whether some item is present on the module (sensor 1)
+- proximity sensor or photoelectric barrier to identify whether some item is present on the module (sensor 1)

-• turning unit for changing the belt rotation by 90 degrees (motor 2)
+- turning unit for changing the belt rotation by 90 degrees (motor 2)

-• stop position sensors for checking whether the module fully rotated (sensors 2+3, both at 0 and 90 degrees)
+- stop position sensors for checking whether the module fully rotated (sensors 2+3, both at 0 and 90 degrees)

 Even though the motors typically require 24V, relays can be used to control a module with a micro-controller boards typically working at 3-5V pin voltage.
-Micro-controller boards such as Arduinos also offer further options for interfacing with other systems via serial communication.
+Micro-controller boards such as Arduinos also offer options for interfacing with other systems via serial communication.

 Putting together multiple turntable modules, grid-like conveying layouts can be realized.